 Of course, people go to work to, well, work.
 But that doesn't mean that you can't enjoy yourself.
 After all, we spend the bulk of our lives working, and it'd be a lot better if you had some fun doing it.

-You can make your office more fun by hosting workplace team-building activities during off hours, on lunch hours or after work during happy hours.
-There are tons of team-building activities and office games from which to choose.
+You can make your office more fun and build tighter culture at work by hosting fun, team-building activities during off hours or during special team-building events.
+There are tons of different activities and office games from which to choose.

-While there are countless options for team-building activities, here are 25 office games to get you started.
+While there are countless options for team-building activities, here are 55 office games to get you started.
+Note that some of these activities are better suited to in-person events than completely virtual or hybrid ones so adjust things based on your work environment and circumstances.

 Give an object to one person in the group and, one at a time, everyone has to stand up and demonstrate a use for that object without speaking.
 Meanwhile, the team has to guess what the player is demonstrating.
 The exercise is to inspire creativity and innovation.